Tell us a bit about yourself and your work before and after the fellowship

 We’re still structured around local and national identities, but it’s a global world that we live in.
 Science and policy call for international cooperation as Corona showed, and climate change solutions cannot happen without everyone getting on board.
 It’s a paradox because in the end our solutions are almost always local, because no one’s going to take a solution that doesn’t fit in their local context.
 This tension between the local and the global is not going anywhere in the near future.
 Exchanges could be real part of the solution in terms of opening people up to ideas and innovations.
 We’re human beings, we learn through contacts in relations with others.
 New ideas don’t happen immediately, it took a while for me to focus on what I really wanted to learn and who would be the people I could learn from.
 It also demands time, energy and money for organizations to be able to organize such programs, but I think it’s worth the effort.
 I think it’s really the difference between having a one-time encounter and having a fellowship program that allows for a deeper exchange over an extended period of time.
 I really appreciate the fact that the Israel Public Policy Institute (IPPI) not only understands the potential of international exchanges on matters of policy, but has actually launched such a program that made my journey possible.

-The opinions expressed in this text are solely that of the author/s and/or interviewee/s and do not necessarily reflect the views of the Israel Public Policy Institute (IPPI) and/or the Heinrich Böll Stiftung Tel Aviv.
+The opinions expressed in this text are solely that of the author/s and/or interviewee/s and do not necessarily reflect the views of IPPI and/or its partners.

 "We should focus on reaching the ones who are most vulnerable to disinformation"